svivesmdb/terraform-atlas/README.md

-# terraform-atlas
-Terraform scripts for interating with Atlas
+# Terraform Provider - Atlas Examples

+This is a list of

+Edit the variables.tf and uptade with the following:
+⋅⋅*Organization ID
+⋅⋅*Project ID
+⋅⋅*Project API key